 So, here we are again.
 Another Valentine’s Day.
 The one day other than New Year’s when no one wants to be single.
 And, here I am, single…and ironically, this time by choice.
 This year is kind of different than the past few years because for the past five years or so I’ve listened to my iPod exclusively when I’m in the car.
 No radio.
 No static.
 No commercials.
 Well, as a combination of luck and God’s sovereignty would have it, my old car became a paper weight and I had to get a new one.
 And I haven’t been able to get adapters and such to be able to play my iPod yet.
 So, I feel like I’m stuck in the 90’s again listening to FM radio.
 Static, commercials, and all the frustrations that come with both.
 This entire week I’ve been reminded…ok, bombarded by Valentine’s Day commercials, blatantly driving listeners to new heights of consumerism.
 So, this year, I’ve felt the tension of being single all week.

 Why is there tension?
 Namely, because I’m a Christian.
 And because I’m a Christian, I absolutely believe that Paul is right when he says that there is a sense in which to be single is better (1 Cor.
-7:8) and that it really is a gift (1 Cor.
-7:6).
+7:8) and that it really is a gift (although I’d exchange it anytime for Wooden Jewelry by Urban Designer).
+I kid.
 So, I have built in me, according to God’s good design, the desire to be married (or at least dating) as well as to follow Christ, whatever that may mean.
 And at this point, following Him means being single right now.
 So, how do single Christians resolve this tension?

 Some of this may sound cliché, but the reality is that we have to get outside of ourselves.
 Erin Claxton, one of the ministry assistants at The Village, pointed out that the gift of singleness is given for the same reasons as the other gifts from God: The sanctification of the believer to whom the gift is given, and the good of the Christian community, particularly the local church.
 Now, on the surface, this may not seem like much of a comfort.
 And, maybe it isn’t at first.
 It takes work.
 It takes a lot of work.
 I remember when my brother, Seth, got his first guitar.
 He had to WORK to learn to play well.
 It was probably a year or two before he went from playing songs on a single string to playing chords to playing songs people would actually want to hear.
 Now, though, he can pick up the guitar and play pretty much anything.
 Here’s the interesting part though, as much as he likes playing and gets a sense of accomplishment and the like from doing so, the people who really benefit are those who listen.
 Whether that be the youth group for whom he played guitar during worship sets, or in random jam sessions at the house.
 Just like anything else, once you’ve done the work to learn, you start seeing the reward both in your life and in the lives of those for whom you use your gift.
 The gift of singleness works the same way.